- J.D., Vanderbilt University, 1989, Order of the Coif, Andrew Ewing Scholar, Senior Articles Editor of Vanderbilt Law Review

 - Member, Impala Racing Team, all-women elite development racing team based in San Francisco

-- Vice Chair, Executive Committee of the Labor and Employment Section of the Bar Association of San Francisco
+- Chair, Executive Committee of the Labor and Employment Section of the Bar Association of San Francisco

 - Member, American Bar Association